cloudera-labs/hms-mirror/README.md

 Take snapshots of areas you'll touch:
 - The HMS database on the LEFT and RIGHT clusters
 - A snapshot of the HDFS directories on BOTH the LEFT and RIGHT clusters that will be used/touched.
+  > NOTE: If you are testing and "DROPPING" dbs, Snapshots of those data directories could protect you from accidental deletions if you don't manage purge options correctly.
+Don't skip this...
+  > A snapshot of the db directory on HDFS will prevent `DROP DATABASE x CASCADE` from removing the DB directory (observed in CDP 7.1.4+ as tested, check your version) and all sub-directories even though tables were NOT configured with `purge` options.

 ### Isolate Migration Activities